william251082/pristine-hosting/README.md

   - server side page caching
   - nginx fastcgi
     - brilliant performance
-    - additional performance -lugins are needed
+    - additional performance plugins are needed
     - easy to set up
     - setting cache exclusions can be complex
     - use to configure only page caching